yunpengn/InterviewCracker/KnowledgeBase/MySQL.md

 - Differences between binary tree and B tree:
 	- B tree is a an n-ary tree, meaning each node could have up to n children rather than 2 children only.
 This is due to the nature of hard disk where data are stored in per block manner.
 Using the n-ary tree could reduce the height of the tree.
 - Differences between B tree and B+ tree:
 	- B+ tree only stores actual data in leaf nodes, not internal nodes.
 This makes each internal node able to contain references to more child nodes.
+Thus, it further reduces the height of the tree.
 	- B+ tree maintains a linked list at the leaf level, so that each leaf node contains a pointer to the next leaf node.
 This is useful for range queries.
 - Differences between clustered index and non-clustered index:
 	- At leaf node level, clustered index stores data within the leaf nodes while non-clusterd index stores a pointer to the data within leaf nodes.